kaplayjs/kaplay-site/guides/en/2_advanced/5_pathfinding.md

 The tile component is a component automatically added to objects spawned within the level if it is not present already.
-The tile component has properties which can set the passability of a tile, either global (isObstacle) or for each direction separately (edges).
+The tile component has properties which can set the possibility of a tile, either global (isObstacle) or for each direction separately (edges).
 The difficulty of moving over a tile can be set as well (cost), making agents avoid sand or swamps if solid soil, grass or rock is available.